jyrimatti/hseverywhere/README.rst

 OSX opens XCode, in which you have to 'Run' the app (can this be done from the command line?).

 All can be run simultaneously.
-Give Android SDK location as a parameter if the default `~/Library/Android/sdk/` is not correct.
 Default port choices can be changed (except for Android) by giving new port as an argument, e.g.

 - >>> ./run-in-osx.sh 8191